Breeding-Insight/bi-docker-stack/README.md

 environment should set the value of the environment variable `REGISTERED_DOMAIN` to the value of the registered domain for deployed instance.

+Also, check that firewall security rules are in place so that the proxy server can talk with the LetsEncypt server.
+These rules should be removed after TLS certs are installed.

 Bash into the docker container named `biproxy` and call Certbot.
 ```
 docker exec -it biproxy bash